apoi/quickbeer-android/README.md

 -------------------

 * You will need your own API key for the RateBeer service, as the keys can't be distributed.
 Place the key in format `ratebeer.api.key=KEY` to file `app/ratebeer-api.properties`.
-* The project depends on an up-to-date version of [Reark](https://github.com/reark/reark) to be checked out in a sibling directory.

 In other aspects the project should run out of the box with Android Studio.
 Let me know if there are any issues!